-Under the external clock mode, the requirement is: the external clock cycle $\geq$ the internal clock sampling period $\times$ the total number of sampling channels $\times$ cycles of group + AD chip conversion time, otherwise, the external clock appearing in the group conversion time will be ignored.
+Under the external clock mode, the requirement is: the external clock cycle \geq the internal clock sampling period \times the total number of sampling channels \times Loops of group + AD chip conversion time, otherwise, the external clock appearing in the group conversion time will be ignored.

 Under the fixed-frequency external clock mode, for example, when sampling data of two-channel 0, 1, then channel 0 and channel 1 consist of a group.
-Sampling frequency (Frequency) = 100000Hz (the cycle is 10uS), cycles of group is 2, then the acquisition process is to collect the first set of data, including two data of channel 0 and two data of channel 1, the order of conversion 0,1,0,1, We need 10uS to sample the four data and 40uS to convert of the four data.
+Sampling frequency (Frequency) = 100000Hz (the cycle is 10μ s), Loops of group is 2, then the acquisition process is to collect the first set of data, including two data of channel 0 and two data of channel 1, the order of conversion 0,1,0,1, We need 10μ s to sample the four data and 40μ s to convert of the four data.
 After the conversion time of an AD chip, AD will automatically stop to enter into the waiting state until the next edge of the external clock triggers AD to do the next acquisition, and the conversion is going on in this way, as the diagram following shows: